Types of Melanoma

 Melanomas Without a Primary (Internal Areas)

-Some doctors believe most of these melanomas originate on the skin from:
+Some doctors believe that most of these melanomas originate on the skin and arise from:

 - Melanomas of the skin that were incompletely removed